Two additional COVID-19 deaths reported in Rowan County - Salisbury Post

 Those statistics put Rowan County 20th in the state for most cases and fifth for most reported deaths.

-A biweekly update from state health officials show there are currently 12 facilities with active outbreaks, including Accordius Health, Autumn Care of Salisbury, Brightmoor Nursing Center, the Citadel, the Laurels, Trinity Oaks Health and Rehab, Trinity Oaks Retirement, Compass Assisted, The Meadows of Rockwell, N.C.
+A biweekly update from state health officials show there are currently 12 facilities with active outbreaks: Accordius Health, Autumn Care of Salisbury, Brightmoor Nursing Center, the Citadel, the Laurels, Trinity Oaks Health and Rehab, Trinity Oaks Retirement, Compass Assisted, The Meadows of Rockwell, N.C.
 State Veterans Home, Bethamy Retirement Center and the Piedmont Correctional Institute.

 State health officials on Tuesday reported 5,236 additional cases, totaling 446,601 cases since March after 6.07 million tests.
 While Tuesday’s daily percent positive rate is 10.9%, the overall rate is 7.4%.